AndyAnderson8/SARS-CoV-2-Origin-Study/README.md

 ## Repository Contents

-- `Main.py`: This script runs the core analysis.
-It facilitates the process of RNA translation into amino acids, aligns the genetic sequences, and calculates their differences.
 - `FASTAs/`: This directory contains FASTA files, which are formatted sequences of RNA genomes from various animal coronaviruses.
 All FASTA files have been found and extracted from the [National Center for Biotechnology Information (NCBI) database](https://www.ncbi.nlm.nih.gov/nuccore).
+- `Project.py`: This script runs the core analysis.
+It facilitates the process of RNA translation into amino acids, aligns the genetic sequences, and calculates their differences.
+- `Report.py`: This is the final write-up to conclude the project.
+The write-up includes a detailed summary of the experimental research, methods, and final conclusions, taking into consideration both the evidence gathered and the general consensus of the scientific community at the time.

 ## Installation and Setup
 1. **Download or clone the repository**: Clone or download this repository to your local machine to get started.